klongmarch/ng-apod/README.md

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/ng-apod`.
 The app will automatically reload if you change any of the source files.
+In production env, the url should be `http://localhost:4200/`.
+The url depends on the value of "baseHref": "", in angular.json.

 ## Code scaffolding